|Towards more picturesque speech™

 And nor, these days, does that remotely capture the possible universe of alternatives.
 While the JC has no wish to get offside with any factions in the presently raging gender wars — we have J.K.
 Rowling and her ingrate actor friends for that — he does not propose to even try to accommodate emerging non-binary formulations.

-So, without having the patience to be scientific or methodical about it, I have tried to randomise my “hims” and “hers” where the context does not require otherwise, but I can’t be arsed with xes, hyms, hyrs or whatever else is presently in vogue and, frankly, I will go to the wall before (deliberately!) using “they” to describe any single individual, natural or corporate.
+So, without having the patience to be scientific or methodical about it, I have tried to randomise my “hims” and “hers” where the context does not require otherwise.
+Being a fellow, when in doubt — which is most of the time — I err in favour of “she” because that makes me think a bit harder about what I’m writing.
+The challenge with doing that when writing satire, of course, is that it may be mistaken for some kind of political statement: why am I always mocking women?
+For whatever the opinion of an aging man is worth these days, it isn’t meant to be.
+In any case I can’t be arsed with xes, hyms, hyrs or whatever else is presently in vogue — and nor a political statement other than one on behalf of the impatient party — and, frankly, I will go to the wall before (deliberately!) using “they” to describe any single individual, natural or corporate.

 If this aggrieves you, so be it: you’re welcome to find another resource offering free, satirical observations on the law and practice of derivatives that better suit your preferences.
 Or you could always bear with it: Was mich nicht umbringt, macht mich stärker, after all.